-Paradise-Opoly is a Monopoly parody themed after the quaint mountain town of Paradise, California that was tragically devastated in the Camp Fire on November 8th, 2018.
+Paradise-Opoly is a board game themed after the quaint mountain town of Paradise, California that was tragically devastated in the Camp Fire on November 8th, 2018.
 Paradise-Opoly takes the classic game mechanics of the original beloved Monopoly game and themes it around the rich history and culture of Paradise.
-Complete with custom metal playing pieces, re-designed houses and hotels(into tents and log cabins) and a vast inclusion of past and present businesses, landmarks and traditions, Paradise-Opoly is sure to appeal to both die-hard locals and the every-day mountain town lover.
-With a detailed information booklet included, anybody can learn about the people, places and things you come across in the game.
+Complete with custom metal playing pieces, re-designed houses and hotels(into miner tents and log cabins) and a vast inclusion of past and present businesses, landmarks and traditions, Paradise-Opoly is sure to appeal to both die-hard locals and the every-day mountain town lover.
+With a detailed information booklet included, anybody can learn about the people, places and things that made Paradise to be all that its name implies.

 THE STORY BEHIND PARADISE-OPOLY